UM Shore Health

 The Requard Center for Acute Rehabilitation at UM Shore Medical Center at Easton is a 20-bed “hospital within a hospital.”
 Requard staff members provide acute nursing care, medical supervision by specially trained physicians, and a comprehensive program of physical, occupational and speech therapy for adults recovering from injuries, surgery and illnesses.

-UM Shore Medical Center at Easton also provides a full array of diagnostic and therapeutic inpatient and outpatient services, including comprehensive imaging services, laboratory testing, same-day surgery, and neurological, and cardiovascular and pulmonary diagnostic testing and treatment.
+UM Shore Medical Center at Easton also provides a full array of diagnostic and therapeutic inpatient and outpatient services, including comprehensive imaging services, laboratory testing, same-day surgery, and neurological, cardiovascular and pulmonary diagnostic testing and treatment.
 Its Cardiovascular and Pulmonary Rehabilitation Services, offering Phases II and III of cardiac and pulmonary rehab, are accredited by the American Association of Cardiovascular and Pulmonary Rehabilitation.

 Diagnostic imaging services include the most advanced technology available using digital mammography, computed tomography (CT), positron emisson tomography (PET), magnetic resonance imaging (MRI), nuclear medicine and interventional radiology.